 Retrieving the local data to update the remote database

 Similarly, the data can be retrieved from the local database to update the remote database.
-To do so, you must:
+Simply:

 // Runs the query that selects the appointments of the day

 sQuery = StringBuild("SELECT AppointmentID,Summary FROM APPOINTMENT " + ...